CivicActions/ssp-toolkit/docs/ssp.md

 CivicActions has developed, documented and disseminated to personnel a system and communication policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained in the CivicActions System and Communications Protection (SC) Policy CivicActions document that can be found in the CivicActions GitHub repository at <https://github.com/CivicActions/compliance-docs/>.

+##### Project

+System and communications protection policy and procedures are formally documented in the None and the Project SSP.
+The Department reviews and updates the policy as necessary and has been continually updated since April 2008.
+This is Agency common control.
+More data about implementation can be obtained from the Agency common control catalog.

 ### SC-5: Denial Of Service Protection

 ```text